priscilla-arinze/test_repo/readme.md

 # git add [file name] or .
 # git status
 # git commit -m "message"
-# git checkout -b "name of branch" (make a new branch)
+# git checkout -b "name of branch" (make a new branch or switch branch)